Non-invasive ventilation: Terminology

 A number of terms have been used in the medical literature to describe NIV.
 The more formal name "non-invasive positive pressure ventilation" (NPPV or NIPPV) has been used to distinguish it from the use of the now very rare negative pressure ventilator ("iron lung").
 The brand name BiPAP/BIPAP (for Bilevel Positive Airway Pressure) has also enjoyed a degree of popularity, after an early NIV machine produced by Respironics, but its use is now discouraged.

 History

 Non-invasive ventilation has been used since 1940s for various indications, but its present-day use for chronic breathing problems arose in the 1980s for people with chronic respiratory muscle weakness, and in the 1990s on intensive care units and other acute care settings for acute respiratory failure.
+The development of non-invasive ventilation in acute care settings was further advanced by clinical investigations in the late 1980s and early 1990s.
+Early studies demonstrated that positive pressure ventilation delivered via face mask could improve gas exchange, reduce the work of breathing, and decrease the need for endotracheal intubation in selected patients with acute respiratory failure.
+Subsequent randomized controlled trials in the 1990s further established its efficacy across diverse patient populations and contributed to its adoption in intensive care practice.
+These findings helped define early clinical protocols and informed the integration of non-invasive ventilation into routine intensive care practice.

-Since 2000 acute NIV has been used widely in the treatment of acute respiratory failure, particularly in people with COPD, including on general wards rather than the intensive care unit setting.
+Since 2000, acute NIV has been used widely in the treatment of acute respiratory failure, particularly in people with COPD, including on general wards rather than the intensive care unit setting.
 In the United Kingdom, a 2017 report by NCEPOD found that there were widespread problems in the delivery of high-quality care to patients.